AdeniyiAdesakin/Setup-client-to-server-VPN-to-your-home-network/README.md

 | VPN client received an internal address | Not validated |
 | Internal network resource access | Not validated |

-## Security and Design Considerations

-- PPTP was used only to study a legacy VPN configuration.
-Microsoft does not recommend PPTP because it lacks modern security features.
-- Use IKEv2 or SSTP for a current Windows remote-access deployment.
-- Use certificate-based authentication and stronger access controls where possible.
-- Manage user authorization with NPS policies and dedicated security groups instead of individual account settings at scale.
-- Do not publish public IP addresses, account names, passwords, router administration details, or unredacted configuration screenshots.
-- Place RRAS on a dedicated member server or appropriately segmented remote-access host rather than increasing the attack surface of a domain controller.
-- Restrict inbound firewall rules to the required protocols and interfaces.
-- Keep the VPN server, router, and clients patched and monitor authentication and RRAS logs.
-- Consider multifactor authentication for production remote access.

-## Recommended Next Implementation

-To complete this project as a modern remote-access deployment, I would:

-1. Deploy RRAS on a dedicated domain member server.
-2. Replace PPTP with IKEv2 or SSTP.
-3. Configure a server certificate and certificate-based authentication.
-4. Create an NPS policy tied to a dedicated VPN users security group.
-5. Configure the required edge-firewall rules for the selected protocol.
-6. Test from a separate external network.
-7. Validate the assigned VPN address with `ipconfig /all`.
-8. Confirm access to an approved internal resource.
-9. Record relevant RRAS, NPS, and firewall logs.
-10. Capture final evidence without exposing public addresses or credentials.

 ## Key Takeaways